FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Experiments

 \subsubsection{Effect on Restoring Fine-grained Details}

-As shown in Figure~\ref{fig:figure-tcl-result} and~\ref{fig:figure-iphone-result}, we provide (randomly sampled) restored output images as well as a source image (see top left, which clearly has moiré patterns) and a target image (see bottom right).
+As shown in Fig.~\ref{fig:figure-tcl-result} and~\ref{fig:figure-iphone-result}, we provide (randomly sampled) restored output images as well as a source image (see top left, which clearly has moiré patterns) and a target image (see bottom right).
 At the bottom of the figure, we provide two magnified image regions (see red and green boxes in the source image) for an effective comparison.
 Our proposed FPANet shows better image restoration quality, preserving fine-grained details (e.g., sharper edges).
-Compared with conventional approaches, such as UNet~\cite{ronneberger2015u}, DMCNN~\cite{sun2018moire}, WDNet~\cite{liu2020wavelet}, and MBCNN~\cite{zheng2020image}, which often fail to filter out large-scale moiré patterns, our method effectively removes various sizes of moiré patterns without showing visually obvious artifacts across the image.
-Importantly, WDNet~\cite{liu2020wavelet} and MBCNN~\cite{zheng2020image} also rely on the frequency domain components using wavelet transform and implicit Discrete Cosine Transform, respectively.
+Compared with conventional approaches, such as UNet~\citep{ronneberger2015u}, DMCNN~\citep{sun2018moire}, WDNet~\citep{liu2020wavelet}, and MBCNN~\citep{zheng2020image}, which often fail to filter out large-scale moiré patterns, our method effectively removes various sizes of moiré patterns without showing visually obvious artifacts across the image.
+Importantly, WDNet~\citep{liu2020wavelet} and MBCNN~\citep{zheng2020image} also rely on the frequency domain components using wavelet transform and implicit Discrete Cosine Transform, respectively.
 This may confirm that our method clearly outperforms the other frequency-based approaches, effectively dealing with various artifacts.
-We provide more diverse examples in \ref{sec:sample:appendix}.
+We provide more diverse examples in \ref{secA1}.

 Further, following \cite{kim2016accurate, dong2016accelerating, mao2016image}, we analyze the image's luminance channel (Y channel in YCbCr color space) to compare the restoration quality, comparing the ability to restore fine-grained features.
 We also measure PSNR to evaluate the performance on the Y channel.
-As shown in Figure~\ref{fig:figure-ychannel}, we visualize a source/target image and restored image patches from existing methods and ours.
+As shown in Fig.~\ref{fig:figure-ychannel}, we visualize a source/target image and restored image patches from existing methods and ours.
 For better visualization, we only provide an enlarged image patch (see full-size images in the supplemental material).
-Our proposed method performs the best restoration without showing obvious visual artifacts across the image, which is confirmed by box-plots of PSNR values (see right).
+Our proposed method recovers the subtle texture details without showing obvious visual artifacts across the frame, which is confirmed by box plots of PSNR values (see Fig.~\ref{fig:figure-ychannel} (right)).